-A Minnesota toddler is in the hospital with hemolytic uremic syndrome, and seven others have been sickened with E. coli O157:H7.
-All of these cases have been linked to consumption of products, including raw milk, from the Hartmann Dairy Farm in Gibbon, Minnesota, also referred to as M.O.M.’s.
+In May and June of 2010, a Minnesota toddler was hospitalized with hemolytic uremic syndrome (HUS), and seven others were sickened with E. coli O157:H7.
+All of these cases were linked to consumption of products, including raw milk, from the Hartmann Dairy Farm in Gibbon, Minnesota, also referred to as M.O.M.’s.
 Reports of illness began on May 26, 2010.

 Seven of the people sickened, all but one children, had E. coli O157:H7 with the same DNA fingerprint (PFGE).
 One of the people sickened, an infant living in the same household as one of the earlier five cases, had a confirmed case of E. coli O157:H7, but no stool sample was available for genetic fingerprinting in the Minnesota Department of Health (MDH) lab.

-The specific strain of E. coli O157:H7 found in the ill patients has also been found in multiple animals and at multiple sites on the Hartmann farm, according to the Minnesota Department of Health.
-As of June 11, 2010, 28 environmental and animal samples obtained by the Minnesota Department of Health from the Hartmann farm have now tested positive for the pathogenic bacteria.
+The specific strain of E. coli O157:H7 found in the ill patients was also found in multiple animals and at multiple sites on the Hartmann farm, according to the Minnesota Department of Health.
+As of June 11, 2010, 28 environmental and animal samples obtained by the Minnesota Department of Health from the Hartmann farm tested positive for the pathogenic bacteria.
 Twenty-six samples had the same DNA fingerprint as the outbreak strain of E. coli O157:H7.
-These additional positive samples include environmental samples from the dairy barn where the cows are milked.
-The DNA fingerprint is unique among the more than 3,000 isolates of E. coli 0157:H7 tested at the Minnesota Department of Health since 1993.
-This strain of E. coli O157:H7 has not previously been found in Minnesota.
+These additional positive samples included environmental samples from the dairy barn where the cows are milked.
+The DNA fingerprint was unique among the more than 3,000 isolates of E. coli 0157:H7 tested at the Minnesota Department of Health since 1993.
+This strain of E. coli O157:H7 had not been found before in Minnesota.

-Furthermore, laboratory tests confirmed that cheese samples collected last week from the farm contained another form of Shiga toxin-producing E. coli, demonstrating that an ongoing pathway of contamination existed on the farm.
+Furthermore, laboratory tests during the 2010 outbreak investigation confirmed that cheese samples from the farm contained another form of Shiga toxin-producing E. coli, demonstrating that an ongoing pathway of contamination existed on the farm.

-Victims and their families have a right to pursue money damages for medical expenses, lost income, pain and suffering, emotional distress, and other expenses and losses.
-This is the case particularly for the children, even if their parents signed an agreement saying they would not sue.
-The children have individual rights, and the child with HUS will have medical expenses far into the future, perhaps for the rest of the child’s life.
+Children, through their parents or another guardian, have a right to pursue money settlements if they are sickened by raw milk.
+This is the case even if their parents signed an agreement saying they would not sue.
+Because a child with HUS will have medical expenses far into the future, perhaps for the rest of the child’s life.
 We have handled these kinds of cases and have seen the damage that is done.

 From a MDH May, 2010, press release: